conan-io/docs/mastering/policies.rst

         build_policy = "always" # "missing"

-These build policies are especially useful if the package creator doesn't want to provide binary packages, for example, with header only libraries.
+These build policies are especially useful if the package creator doesn't want to provide package binary, for example, with header only libraries.

-The "always" policy, will retrieve the sources each time the package is installed so it can be useful for providing a "latest" mechanism or ignoring the uploaded binary packages.
+The "always" policy, will retrieve the sources each time the package is installed so it can be useful for providing a "latest" mechanism or ignoring the uploaded package binaries.